LiquidInfinity/Commander/README.md

 Commander is Peekaboo's Swift-native command-line framework.
 It combines declarative property wrappers, a lightweight parser/router, and runtime helpers that integrate tightly with async/await + approachable concurrency.

-**Platform story:** Commander now compiles and runs anywhere Swift does.
-The CI matrix installs Swift toolchains via Swiftly (Linux) and WinGet (Windows), exercises iOS/tvOS/watchOS/visionOS destinations through `xcodebuild`, and cross-compiles with `--swift-sdk android` so the same command metadata stays honest across every target.
+**Platform story:** Commander targets the platforms we actively test: macOS, Linux, Apple simulators (iOS/tvOS/watchOS/visionOS), and Android via `--swift-sdk android`.
+Windows builds aren’t supported or exercised in CI, so we no longer advertise them.

 ## Highlights